Published on 21 Sep 2017 - Updated on 06 Feb 2020

-Be ready to start with the most important question: Do you have the extra budget to keep the in-house FTP infrastructure?
+Be ready to start with the most important question: Do you have the extra budget to keep and manage the in-house FTP infrastructure?
 Setting up your internal FTP server will eat a big part of your yearly operating budget.
 Server technology needs to be online 24/7, 365 days per year.
 Your electric bill will increase from having hardware always running, not just when you are at the office Monday – Friday from 9-5.
 That’s only the beginning of the expenses you should consider when hosting an FTP server internally.
 We’ve made a list of costs you should consider (prices are approximate):

 With a hosted FTP solution, you are responsible for fixing any and all problems.
 As new bottlenecks and issues arise, you or your technical team have to make sure that everything on the server is running smoothly and updated.
 If you’ve decided to deploy internally, do you have a rescue plan when your FTP server goes down?
 Or what if your server gets hacked?

 FTP server security is no laughing matter; any server can get hacked, even one managed by professionals.
-You won’t be safeguarded against Dos and DDoS attacks without an adequate firewall and other security measures in your configuration.
+You won’t be safeguarded against DDoS attacks without an adequate firewall and other security measures in your configuration.
 So you’ll need to account for the extra time you’ll need to devote internally towards the discovery of new threats and issues on your in-house FTP server.